The thought of walking your chinchilla on a leash around the block makes you smile.

-Chinchillas Need Consistent Climate
+Chinchillas Need A Consistent Climate And Proper Temperatures

 I think we all know this rule of general care when it comes to a chinchilla.
 If not, I’m glad you ended up reading this post.

 If you need further information on this topic, you can read my article about how chinchillas need to remain at ideal temperatures here.

-Chinchillas Won’t Last Long Against the World
+Chinchillas Won’t Last Long Against The World

 The thing to understand is that chinchillas simply won’t survive in the wild for long.
 That has to do with there the come from.

 They are initially from the Andes Mountains, where its much more climate-controlled and doesn’t rain nearly as often.
 Our habitats simply don’t suit them.

 Never walk a chinchilla.